Nearly a year after a PNC Park security guard was suspended for fighting with a fan, that man and the Pittsburgh Pirates are facing a lawsuit.

-Egan did not touch or harass the woman, the lawsuit said, but became involved in a “heated verbal altercation” with Stroud.
+Egan did not touch or harass the worker, the lawsuit says, but became involved in a “heated verbal altercation” with Stroud.

 The lawsuit alleges Stroud refused to call his supervisor when Egan asked him to do so.
 It also claims Stroud was spitting in Egan’s mouth during the verbal exchange.